 - 18.1 Regular and probationary employees except as otherwise provided herein, shall be entitled to have the following holidays off with pay: - 1) New Year's Day (January 1st) - 2) Martin Luther King Day (Third Monday of January) - 3) Presidents day (the third Monday in February) - 4) Memorial Day (the last Monday in May) - 5) Independence Day (July 4th) - 6) Labor Day (the first Monday in September) - 7) Columbus Day - 8) Veterans Day (November 11th) - 9) Thanksgiving Day (the 4th Thursday in November) - 10) Friday after Thanksgiving Day - 11) Christmas Day (December 25th) - 18.2 Except as otherwise provided for below, if any of the foregoing holidays falls on a Sunday, the Monday following shall be observed as the holiday, except by those employees who are regularly scheduled to work on Sunday other than on an overtime basis.
 Employees who are regularly scheduled to work on Sundays shall observe such holidays on Sunday.
-If any of the foregoing holidays falls on a Saturday, the preceding Friday shall be observed as the holiday, except by those employees who are regularly scheduled to work on Saturday other than on an overtime basis.
-Employees who are regularly scheduled to work on Saturdays shall observe such holidays on Saturday.
+If any of the foregoing holidays falls on a Saturday, the preceding Friday shall be observed as the holiday, except by those employees who are regularly scheduled to work on Saturday shall observe such holidays on Saturday.
+If any of the foregoing holidays falls on a Saturday, the preceding Friday shall be observed as the holiday, except by those employees who are regularly scheduled to work on Saturday shall observe such holidays on Saturday.
 Whenever the second of any two holidays which occurs on contiguous days falls on a Saturday, the previous Thursday and Friday shall be observed as the holidays.
-Whenever the first of any two holidays which occurs on contiguous days falls on a Sunday, the following Monday and Tuesday shall be observed as the holidays. - 18.3 Notwithstanding the foregoing, employees may be scheduled to work on holidays, in which event any such employee will, in addition to the employee's holiday pay, be compensated therefore at the overtime rate of pay for all time worked on such days. - 18.4 If an employee is in a non-pay status on both workdays immediately adjacent to the holiday, the employee shall not receive pay for the holiday.
+Whenever the first of any two holidays which occurs on contiguous days falls on a Sunday, the following Monday and Tuesday shall be observed as the holidays. - 18.3 Notwithstanding the foregoing, employees may be scheduled to work on holidays, in which event any such employee will, in addition to the employee's holiday pay, be compensated therefor at the overtime rate of pay for all time worked on such days. - 18.4 If an employee is in a non-pay status on both workdays immediately adjacent to the holiday, the employee shall not receive pay for the holiday.